 - In team sports, teams registered in a single gender league may use players of a different gender.
-However, should the player(s) of a different gender create disparity in the level of competition, the Intramural (IM) Sports Office reserves the right to review each case individually and rule accordingly.
+However, should the player(s) of a different gender create disparity in the level of competition, the Rec Sports Office reserves the right to review each case individually and rule accordingly.

 - In individual and dual sports where single gender leagues are offered, individuals may compete in the league designated for the different gender until such time that the competitiveness of the activity is adversely affected.

 - All CoRec team and dual sports must have an equal number of genders unless specified otherwise in the rules of the sport concerned.
 Sports with unequal numbers will have to meet certain ratios to be eligible to compete.

 - Individuals are now able to represent more than one team in the same sport.
 This is referred to as the Multiple Team Rule.
 However, individuals must compete in 2 different leagues within that same sport (Ex: for CoRec Soccer, players may compete on 1 Competitive team and 1 Recreational team, but not 2 competitive teams)

 - All specialty leagues (e.g., Grad/Staff/Faculty, Res Hall) are restricted in who can participate, including the number of experienced players allowed.

 - A player is considered a member of a team if their name appears on the roster.
 Once a player plays for a team, they are committed to that team and may not switch to another team (unless given permission due to extentuating circumstances).